 But because of the way VPN clients work, there’s always a chance of experiencing slowdowns and other performance issues with them.
 Instead of having all of your traffic flow directly from your local network, through the ISP, and out to the internet, a VPN setup requires the traffic to add an additional step as it communicates with the VPN host server.
 If this server is located in another region of the world, delays are to be expected.

-The current marketplace is full of VPN providers and solutions, some of which offer free services and some that require paid monthly or yearly subscriptions.
-In general, be weary of any free VPN service, as traffic levels will tend to be so high that you will routinely drop the connection.
+The current marketplace is full of VPN providers and solutions, some offer solid free VPN services and others require paid monthly or yearly subscriptions.
+In general, be wary of any free VPN service, as traffic levels will tend to be so high that you will routinely drop the connection.

-But let’s say you are paying for a business-class VPN that advertises certain minimum speeds that you should expect.
+But let’s say you are paying for a business-class VPN that advertises certain minimum speeds that you should expect, just like Surfshark or NordVPN.
 How can you verify that and test the strength of your VPN setup?
 Read on to find some useful tips.

 Step 1: Set a Baseline

-In order to measure the performance of any VPN service, you must first have something to compare.
+In order to measure the performance of any VPN service, you must first have something to compare it with.
 So, before connecting to your VPN client, launch a fresh web browser like Google Chrome or Mozilla Firefox on your desktop or laptop computer.
 Make sure the computer is connected to your local network with either wi-fi or ethernet.

 Speedtest.net is widely considered to be the most accurate web tool for measuring the speed of an internet connection.
 Navigate to their homepage and wait for it to identify your current IP address and ISP.
 Then click the “GO” button to begin running a test.

 As the test begins, the tool will first identify the appropriate testing location to use based on where your IP is registered geographically.
 Then it will begin sending bits of generic data back and forth from your computer to the testing server.
 The entire test should last less than a minute, and once completed, results will immediately be displayed on the screen.